davidmorales65/Project-Portfolio/README.md

 Throughout my career, I have had the opportunity to work on a diverse range of data projects, from exploratory data analysis to predictive modeling and beyond.
 This repository serves as a platform to showcase some of the notable projects I have undertaken, demonstrating my proficiency in handling complex datasets, employing analytical techniques, and effectively communicating insights.

 I am constantly seeking new challenges and opportunities to apply my data skills.
-If you have any questions, suggestions, or would like to collaborate on a project, please feel free to reach out to me via [provide your preferred method of contact, such as email or LinkedIn].
+If you have any questions, suggestions, or would like to collaborate on a project, please feel free to reach out to me via [LinkedIn](https://www.linkedin.com/in/davidmoralesc).
 Let's connect and explore the world of data together!

 Thank you for visiting my repository!
 I hope you find my projects insightful and gain a better understanding of my data skills and experience.